The Threshold Universe: Books

 While observing Bob walk through the Door, he comes out the other side hardly resembling the person he was before he walked through the Door, he came out the other side covered in blood with gashes and bruises all over his body.
 After his death, Mike went to the autopsy of Bob where he was told that he died of blunt force trauma, but was also told by the medical examiner that he also had cancer of all kinds as well as many different injuries that dated back more than a year.
 Mike soon figures out that the Albuquerque Door is not merely a puncture through space-time that allows one to travel large distances quickly, it is a portal to other dimensions and every time someone walks through the Door, that same person from a different dimension is pushed out.
 Mike also learns that none of the people working on the Albuquerque Door actually know how it works and instead got their math from Aleksander Koturovic and plugged it into the machine and it worked.
 The climax of the novel begins when Mike and the others realize that the Door hasn't been turned off and that the overuse of it has actually ripped a hole open into another dimension and creatures from the other dimension start wreaking havoc on the Albuquerque Door and buildings surrounding it.

-Mike, along with the help of Marines, they manage to blow up the rings of the Door with a series of C4 charges which ends up shutting off the door, but not destroying the rings.
+Mike, with the help of the Marines, manages to blow up the rings of the Door with a series of C4 charges, which ends up shutting off the door, but not destroying the rings.
 The novel ends with Mike meeting Veek and Roger and being offered a position to work with them at Kavach.

-Dead Moon although this is the third book in the series, chronologically it takes place after Terminus.
+Dead Moon: Although this is the third book in the series, chronologically it takes place after Terminus.
 It was published in 2019 by Audible Originals, LLC.

-Terminus Though this is the fourth book published, the events of this novel take place after The Fold.
+Terminus: Though this is the fourth book published, the events of this novel take place after The Fold.
 It was published in 2020 by Audible Original, LLC.

 Characters

-Nate Tucker- the main character of 14, a man in his 30's that struggled to find purpose in his life until he uncovered the mysteries of his apartment building.
+Nate Tucker- the main character of 14, a man in his 30s that struggled to find purpose in his life until he uncovered the mysteries of his apartment building.

 Malavika "Veek" Vishwanath- an Indian woman who ends up as Nate's significant other, she is also a black hat hacker and is one of the main characters in Terminus.

 Leland "Mike" Erikson- The main character in The Fold, he has an eidetic memory which allows him to instantly recall anything he's ever seen.

 Anne- Played minor characters in both 14 (as a temp at Nate's work) and in The Fold (as a receptionist) but is the major antagonist in Terminus.